the-t-in-rtf/fluid-handlebars/README.md

 ### Handlebars Middleware

-This package provides a custom view engine that adds Handlebars rendering support to a `gpii.express` instance.
+This package provides a custom view engine that adds Handlebars rendering support to a `fluid.express` instance.
 For more details, see the [handlebars view engine documentation](docs/handlebars.md).

 ### Dispatcher Middleware